 If you bring any documents, you can bring in originals.
 I will make scans and copies of those documents for my records before you leave the initial consultation.
 I never keep a client’s original documents.

 You do not need to bring money to your initial consultation.
-I offer free consultations unlike many divorce lawyers in Naples, Florida.
+I offer free consultations for divorce cases unlike many divorce lawyers in Naples, Florida.
 I offer free consultations because we are both interviewing each other.
 We are each trying to find out if we are a good fit for each other as we begin to resolve the issues in your case.

 If your initial consultation becomes more of an informational seminar (which is fine) then the consultation may require a small payment.